Banks donates blankets to the PM's relief fund - Business - observerbd.com

 |

+Deputy Managing Directors (DMD) of IFIC Bank, Shah Md.
+Moinuddin and M Nurul Hasnat jointly handing over token blankets to Dr Ahmad Kaikaus, Principal Secretary to Prime Minister at an event held at the Prime Minister's Office.

-Showkat Hossain, Director and A. B. M. Mokammel Hoque Chowdhury, Managing Director of Union Bank Limited handing over 15,000 blankets to Dr. Ahmad Kaikaus, Principal Secretary of the Prime Minister.
+First Security Islami Bank Ltd (FSIBL) donated 1,25,000 pcs of blankets.
+Mohammed Abdul Maleque, Vice-Chairman of FSIBL is handing over the sample blanket to Dr. Ahmad Kaikaus, Principal Secretary of Prime Minister.

+Southeast Bank Ltd donated 75,000 (Seventy-Five Thousand) pieces of blankets to Prime Minister's Relief Fund.
+Dr. Ahmed Kaikaus, Prime Minister's Principal Secretary receiving blankets on behalf of Prime Minister from M. Kamal Hossain, Managing Director of Southeast Bank Limited in a program in Prime Minister's Office.

-Al-Arafah Islami Bank Ltd (AIBL) donated 75 thousand blankets.
-Sample of blanket is being handed over to Dr. Ahmad Kaikaus, Principal Secretary of the Prime Minister's Office by the Executive Committee Chairman of the Bank Alhajj Abdus Samad Labu.
+Monzurur Rahman, Chairman, Board of Directors of Pubali Bank Ltd is handing over blankets to Dr. Ahmad Kaikaus, Prime Minister's Principal Secretary at Prime Minister's Office in the city recently.
+Safiul Alam Khan Chowdhury, Managing Director and CEO of Pubali Bank Ltd. was also present.

-Shahidul Alam, Director and Syed Habib Hasnat, Managing Director of Global Islami Bank handing over sample of the blankets to Principal Secretary of the Prime Minister's Office (PMO) Dr. Ahmed Kaykaus.